samerps/Blender-FastHenry/README.md

 **Samer Aldhaher @samerps 2024**

-Blender FastHenry is a Blender extension for creating FastHenry simulations.
+Blender FastHenry is a Blender 4.2 extension for creating FastHenry simulations.
 You can model geometries (curves) and planes, and call FastHenry executable to solve for resistance, inductance and mutual inductance.
 The results are displayed visually in Blender.

 This extension uses geometry nodes to set some parameters, such segment width and thickness.
 It also use geometry nodes to visualize ports and connecting nodes between separate curve objects.

 ## Installation Instructions - Windows
+- only compatible with **Blender 4.2** and above
 - download extension archive package
 - compile/download `fasthenry.exe` executable from [FastHenry-Sam](https://github.com/samerps/FastHenry2-Sam)
 - drag and drop archive in Blender